26lights/play-payplug/README.rst

   GET           /payplug                   twentysix.payplug.controllers.PayPlugMockController.pay(data, sign)

-and make sure your ``payplug.baseUrl`` configuration point to this route.
+and make sure your ``payplug.baseUrl`` configuration point to this route (e.g. ``http://localhost:9000/payplug``).

-It will them check if your payment data is correct and then call the IPN url so that everything will run like it should in production (without the real payment part).
+It will then check if your payment data is correct and then call the IPN url so that everything will run like it should in production (without the real payment part).